dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 4. `Router` handles it by looking for a component with a compatible `@page` URL pattern.
 Each `{parameter}` token needs to have a value, and the value has to be compatible with any constraints such as `:int`.
    * If there is a matching component, that's what the `Router` will render.
 This is how all the pages in your application have been rendering all along.
    * If there's no matching component, the router tries a full-page load in case it matches something on the server.
-   * If the server chooses to re-render the client-side Blazor app (which is also what happens if a visitor is initially arriving at this URL and the server thinks it may be a client-side route), then Blazor concludes the nothing matches on either server or client, so it displays whatever `NotFoundContent` is configured.
+   * If the server chooses to re-render the client-side Blazor app (which is also what happens if a visitor is initially arriving at this URL and the server thinks it may be a client-side route), then Blazor concludes the nothing matches on either server or client, so it displays whatever `NotFound` content is configured.

 ## Polling for order details